pratikdas/my_articles/service-discovery-with-consul.md

 Launch the UI on port 8500.

-## Registering Services
+## Registering Services in Consul
- registering services on startup because the service persists if the agent fails.
+Registering services on startup because the service persists if the agent fails.
 Specify the directory containing the service definition with the -config-dir option on startup.
 When the Consul agent starts, it processes all configurations in the directory and registers any services contained in the configurations.
 ```shell
 consul agent -config-dir configs
 ```
 In the following example, the Consul agent starts and loads the configurations contained in the configs directory.

-## Discovering Services
+## Discovering Services From Consul
-Services can be discovered either sing HTTP API or using DNS.
+Services can be discovered either by using the HTTP API or using DNS.

+### Look up via HTTP

 ### Look up via DNS
 DNS is a canonical way to discover services.
 While Consul provides basic DNS services, the integration with other DNS services like NS1 allows for service discovery to occur over their advanced DNS network.
 The DNS interface allows applications to make use of service discovery without any high-touch integration with Consul.